Savings Account: Introduction

 - Finally, applicants can apply online for savings account on Paisabazaar.com

-Just log on to Paisabazaar and apply for a savings account in no time!
+Just log on to Paisabazaar.com and apply for a savings account in no time!
 Enter a few details related to you and get the best offers with just a click.

-Just follow the following line of steps to apply for a savings account online with PaisaBazaar:1.
+All you have to do is to follow a line of steps to apply for a savings account online with PaisaBazaar.com:1.
 The application process for a savings account starts with the eligibility tool.
 You need to enter a few details into the tool, such as:

 1.1 Place of residence